You might also like

 - 4 Different Perspectives to Solve Problems

-We’ll start with some background theory - just enough to make sense of things.
+We’ll start with some background theory — just enough to make sense of things.
 Then, we’ll explore interesting games people play, like the one above, and figure out ways to stop them.
+If you don’t want the background, you can skip directly to the games.

 To understand games, we need to understand how people behave, and how this behaviour changes in front of others.